-In the holiday season, alcohol is a common beverage, and a hangover is a common problem.
-Recent studies show that drinking lighter colored alcoholic beverages rather than darker alcoholic beverages lessens your hangover symptoms.
+During the holiday season, alcohol is a common beverage, and a hangover is a common problem.
+Recent studies show that drinking lighter-colored alcoholic beverages rather than darker alcoholic beverages lessens your hangover symptoms.
 With the exception of clear liquors like vodka or gin, congeners (the flavor chemicals) are usually found in larger amounts in dark liquors such as brandy and bourbon.
-Congeners usually lead to more intense hangovers (congeners hangover) and are one of the reasons why people feel bad in the morning after drinking too much.
+Congeners usually lead to more intense hangovers (congeners hangovers) and are one of the reasons why people feel bad in the morning after drinking too much.
 However, it is also possible if you drink dangerously much alcohol regardless of its color.

 Alcohol fermenting materials

-In fermenting materials to make alcoholic beverages many byproducts of materials, called congeners, like woods casks and grains, are used.
-These have toxic effects on the alcohol which causes the hangover symptoms.
+In fermenting materials to make alcoholic beverages many byproducts of materials, called congeners, like wood casks and grains, are used.
+These have toxic effects on the alcohol which causes hangover symptoms.
 Bourbon has 37 times the congeners than vodka.

 Congeners Hangover Cure

-To cure congeners hangover completely, medications are always helpful.
+To cure congeners’ hangovers completely, medications are always helpful.
 Taking a swig of Pedialyte before bed but after drinking, can prevent your hangover symptoms in the morning.
 Dissolving a tablet of Alka-Seltzer Wake-Up Call into a glass of water in the morning may also help.
 Other drugs such as Rosiglitazone help to relieve your hangover symptoms.